void

 Das Infanterieregiment Nr.
 91 am Vormarsch in Galizien.VHA,1927

 13. Marschkompanie is mentioned when Švejk, the newly appointed messenger of 11.
-Marschkompanie, is in a phone conversation with his colleague Braun from 12.
+Marschkompanie, is in a telephone conversation with his colleague Braun from 12.
 Marschkompanie.

 Background